 You are going to use your memories to create the qualities you wrote down above.

 For instance, if you want your meditation to make you feel happy, then write down the 100 happiest moments of your life.
-Or, if you want to improve your career, write down 100 moments when you had the personal qualities you need in order to improve your career—all those times when you felt confident, motivated and productive.
+Or, if you want to improve your career, write down 100 moments when you had the personal qualities you need to improve your career—all those times when you felt confident, motivated and productive.

 To make your meditation more powerful, really focus on those memories.
 What was it about those memories that made you feel so good?
 Again, I will give an example from the meditation I created for myself.

-5: Now time to create your own meditation
+5: Now to create your own meditation

 Now let’s look at how to create your own meditation.
 Make sure that you know what you want from the meditation, and that you have your list of memories.
 These two things will make it easy to create your own meditation.